-We continued south to Tournon-sur-Rhône and crossed over the Rhône to Tain l’Hermitage on the right side.
+We continued south to Tournon-sur-Rhône and crossed over the Rhône to Tain l’Hermitage on the left side.
 M. Chapoutier and Cave de Tain l’Hermitage are responsible for about half of the vineyards in Hermitage.
 Paul Jaboulet Aîné, JL Chave, and Delas Frères are responsible for about one third of the vineyards.

 We would love to have stopped at M. Chapoutier, the largest producer in Hermitage, a proponent of organic and biodynamic farming, and maker of a particularly good Vin de Paille (sweet wine, made from dried grapes); Cave de Tain, considered to be one of France’s top wine co-operatives and advocate of sustainable agriculture, including programs to recycle (e.g., the collection and recycling of corks and plastic caps); and the renowned family-owned JL Chave where the most coveted white Hermitage hails from.